 Urban Land Institute – Terwilliger Center and the Rose Center

 Funding for the CoP has generously been provided by the Ford Foundation, the John D. and Catherine T. MacArthur Foundation.
-The Kresge Foundation provides continued funding for LocalHousingSolutions.org.
+The Kresge Foundation and the JP Morgan Chase Foundation provide continued funding for LocalHousingSolutions.org.
 The Local Housing Solutions Institute receives support from the Arthur M. Blank Foundation.
 All opinions expressed are those of the NYU Furman Center and Abt Associates, and do not necessarily reflect the views of the funders.